MoxyK/Moxy-s-Magic-Generator/README.md

 ### Questions

-For any inquiries or questions please contact me directly at test.
+For any inquiries or questions please contact me directly at keanu.knighton@gmail.com.

 You can findd more of my work  at [undefined](https://github.com/undefined).